 Please Note: The school will then establish if the student was absent for a valid reason.
-If the school considers that the absence was not for a valid reason, the student will receive a zero mark for the task i.
-The student may be required to complete the missed task or a substitute task as soon as possible at a time decided by the Leader of Learning;
+If the school considers that the absence was not for a valid reason, the student will receive a zero mark for the task.

 If the reason for the absence is valid then the school will decide on one of the following courses of action.